haojiliu/cmpe275-spring18/project1/README.md

 ```
 docker-compose build db
 docker-compose up -d db

+# to ssh into the container:

+docker exec -it cmpe275_db bash

+# to tail the logs in the container:

+tail -f /srv/logs/*.log

 ```

 ### whenever the IP addr changes or is assigned to your node, do the following: